So, you’re designing a DIY escape adventure to captivate your friends, challenge your coworkers, or delight your kids.

 This example, from our printable game Escape Room Z requires players to notice the zombie missing from the Polaroid, cut it out, and overlay it to read a message.

-Set up a chess board so it appears to be mid-game.
-Challenge your players to checkmate their opponent in one move.
+Set up a chessboard so it appears to be mid-game and leave a note challenging players to checkmate in one move.

 Divide a completed clue into a few different images and hang them or arrange them in the wrong order.
 Once players recreate the picture they'll see the completed puzzle, like in the picture.